kyaaqba/magma/AZURE_DEPLOYMENT.md

 ---

-## Architecture
+## 3. Deployoing Infrastructure

-Run the pipeline that deploys the architecture to your Azure tenant via the ARM templates.
+Run the pipeline that deploys the infrastructure to your Azure tenant via the ARM templates.

 Alternatively, the ARM templates can be deployed with the Azure CLI.